XR-Design-System/XRDS-Essentials/README.md

-ShatterglassXR - An Open Source Design System for the Metaverse
+XRDS, An Open Source Design System for the Industrial Metaverse